-He was born on 4th of October, 1984 in Porto and at the age of 10 began to compete in karting.
-After winning the national championship cadet title, Chachi, (which is one of Alvaro’s nicknames) in 1998 became European Championship ICA Junior class winner.
+Born in October 1984 in Porto, Alvaro Parente started his racing career at the age of 10 in karting competitions.
+After winning the national championship cadet title, he became European Championship ICA Junior class winner in 1998.
 He stayed in karting until 2001 when he switched to formula racing.

 He stayed with Carlin Motorsport in 2004 and made a step forward.
 Driving in the British F3, Alvaro was able to win one race and to finish 7th overall.
 For the second year in a row, he raced in the Macau Grand Prix but he failed to finish the race.